davidmoten/xsd-forms/README.md

 Scope
 --------------
-The initial proposal is to only support certain xsd features including:

-  * elements only, not attributes
-  * top level elements
-  * top level complex types
-  * top level simple types
-  * anonymous complex types
-  * anonymous complex content
-  * anonymous simple types
-  * sequence, choice
-  * maxOccurs >= 1 on elements or anonymous complex types
-  * restrictions by regex pattern, enumerations, ranges on numerics, maxLength, minLength, length
-  * base simple types: string, boolean, date, datetime, time, integer, decimal
-  * no explicit support for populating form fields (say from xml). xsd defaults will be honoured.
-JQuery overrides can be used to do custom initialization.

 The generated form should
   * perform all schema defined validation (e.g. regex pattern checks etc)
   * notify validation failures in a _good practice_ way